AAU-SW6-JABA/CDM-Server/README.md

 # Crowd-Density-Management

+# Submodules
+This project uses the submodule at

 # Initializing the p
 Run the shell script setup-proto.sh, which installs dependencies using yarn, and creates ts types for the GRPC protobuffer.